-Overarching Need Increase Achievement for all students.
+Overarching Need Increase achievement for all students as measured by: Increasing the percentage of students earning level 3 and level 4 Increase successful achievement for students in rigorous HS credit classes in 8th grade

 How severe is the need?
-High
+Unknown

-Is the need trending better or Better
+Is the need trending better or worse over time?
+Better

-worse over time?

-Can Root Causes be Yes
+Can Root Causes be No

 Identified?

 Priority Order 1